Anthropology | Performing Nationalism

 long) on a specific ethnographic site and specific symbolic form that

 expresses nationalism, national identity, transnationalism or specific

 elements of this process.
-(Examples: a dramatic form in Asia that
+(Examples: religious movements that oppose a

 The latter portion of the class will be devoted to student presentations.